seungjulee/cryptopasser/README.md

 - User can specify the specific chain id to make sure the token is only valid for a certain network.
 - [CSRF protection](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 The auth token is only valid on the same domain as the issuing domain.
 - It run offline.
 Internet is used only for fetching the NFT ownership
+- Prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
+It can consider a token invalidated after the initial verification.

 ## Features to implement